AniaMakes/resources-and-notes/ffconf2018-writeup.md

 * if you have numbered tables and named seating, sure have one pretty list for display.
 However, please, please have many lists ordered by NAME alphabetically instead of the table number.
 Everyone knows roughtly where to find their name in the alphabetical list, so people find their name much quicker.
 It also avoids the anxiety of looking at the pretty list thinking "I can't see my name, why can't I see my name".
 * if the dress code is not casual, please make it clear what it **is** and ideally provide a couple of photos to show what you mean.
 I suck at fashion but I don't want to stand out like a sore thumb.

 Last thing - Jenny's talk concentrated on conferences, but it does apply to **any** event.
 When my nesting partner and I got married, we threw a party at a local village hall.
 We had a quiet room (some guests were more sensitive to noise, and there were babies).
 We has alphabetical seating list.
 In the RSVP forms we asked everyone about their dietary requirements, if there are any relevant mobility issues we needed to know of, and if they would be able to provide lifts to and from the venue for those without cars.
 We had clear dress code ("We'll wear jeans and a nice shirt.
-If your child wants to dress up as a princess / fireman / astronaut, we're chill with that; we know how picky kids can be.")
+If your child wants to dress up in a costume, we're chill with that; we know how picky kids can be.")

 ---
 ## "Back to the future of js: the next features and amazing proposals" [Willian Martins](https://twitter.com/wmsbill)